Alternate Job Titles: Intermediate Level Materials Engineer, Materials Engineer II

 This chart describes the expected percentage of people who perform the job of Materials Engineer II that make less than that salary.
 For example 50% of the people who perform the job of Materials Engineer II are expected to make less than the median.

 Plans for the most cost-effective utilization of materials.
 Applies knowledge of material science to recommend engineering and manufacturing changes to attain design objectives in the most economical manner possible.
 Reviews blueprints and specifications to determine the appropriate materials needed to achieve successful completion of initiatives.
-Requires a bachelor's degree in engineering and 2-4 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision; typically reports to a supervisor or manager.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree in engineering.
+Typically reports to a supervisor or manager.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description